-- 32. Irrespective of the auditor's assessment of the risks of management override of controls, the auditor shall design and perform audit procedures to: - Test the appropriateness of manual or automated journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements, including consolidation adjustments in the preparation of group financial statements11a.
-In designing and performing audit procedures for such tests, the auditor shall: - Make inquiries of individuals at all levels involved in the financial reporting (i) process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments; - (ii) Select journal entries and other adjustments made at the end of a reporting period and post-closing entries; and - (iii) Consider the need to test journal entries and other adjustments throughout the period.
+- 31. Management is in a unique position to perpetrate fraud because of management's ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Although the level of risk of management override of controls will vary from entity to entity, the risk is nevertheless present in all entities.
+Due to the unpredictable way in which such override could occur, it is a risk of material misstatement due to fraud and thus a significant risk. - 32.
+Irrespective of the auditor's assessment of the risks of management override of controls, the auditor shall design and perform audit procedures to: - (a) Test the appropriateness of manual or automated journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements, including consolidation adjustments in the preparation of group financial statements.^{11a} In designing and performing audit procedures for such tests, the auditor shall: - Make inquiries of individuals with different levels of responsibility involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments; - (ii) Select journal entries and other adjustments made at the end of a reporting period and post-closing entries; and - (iii) Consider the need to test journal entries and other adjustments throughout the period.
 (Ref: Para.
-A41-A44) - Review accounting estimates for biases and evaluate whether the circumstances (b) producing the bias, if any, represent a risk of material misstatement due to fraud.
+A41-A44) - (b) Review accounting estimates for biases and evaluate whether the circumstances producing the bias, if any, represent a risk of material misstatement due to fraud.
 In performing this review, the auditor shall: - (i) Evaluate whether the judgments and decisions made by management in making the accounting estimates included in the financial statements, even if they are individually reasonable, indicate a possible bias on the part of the entity's management that may represent a risk of material misstatement due to fraud.
 If so, the auditor shall reevaluate the accounting estimates taken as a whole; and - (ii) Perform a retrospective review of management judgments and assumptions related to significant accounting estimates reflected in the financial statements of the prior year.
 (Ref: Para.
-A45-A47) - For significant transactions that are outside the normal course of business for the (c) entity, or that otherwise appear to be unusual given the auditor's understanding of the entity and its environment and other information obtained during the audit, the auditor shall evaluate whether the business rationale (or the lack thereof) of the transactions suggests that they may have been entered into to engage in fraudulent financial reporting or to conceal misappropriation of assets.
+A45-A47) - (c) For significant transactions that are outside the normal course of business for the entity, or that otherwise appear to be unusual given the auditor's understanding of the entity and its environment and other information obtained during the audit, the auditor shall evaluate whether the business rationale (or the lack thereof) of the transactions suggests that they may have been entered into to engage in fraudulent financial reporting or to conceal misappropriation of assets.
 (Ref: Para.
-A48) - 32-1.
-In obtaining and evaluating audit evidence regarding possible management bias in making accounting estimates, the auditor shall also comply with the relevant requirements in ISA (UK) 540 (Revised December 2018)11b. - 33.
-The auditor shall determine whether, in order to respond to the identified risks of management override of controls, the auditor needs to perform other audit procedures in addition to those specifically referred to above (that is, where there are specific additional risks of management override that are not covered as part of the procedures performed to address the requirements in paragraph 32).
+A48)